Azure/azure-relay/samples/hybrid-connections/dotnet/simple-websocket/README.md

-# 'Simple' Hybrid Connection Sample
+# 'Simple' WebSocket Hybrid Connection Sample

-This sample shows how to use the Hybrid Connections API from C#.
+This sample shows how to use the Hybrid Connections API for WebSockets from C#.

 It consists of a simple command line client and a simple command line server app.
 Both applications take the same set of input arguments to launch.